 Are you sick of making the same dish every year for the holidays?
 Catering for a meat-free household or are meat-free yourself?
 This Vegetarian Stuffing is just for you.

-With Thanksgiving and the holiday season coming up quickly, this Vegetarian Stuffing is perfect for those last-minute cooking dishes that takes out all the hard work for you.
+With Thanksgiving and the holiday season coming up quickly, this Vegetarian Stuffing is perfect for those last-minute cooking dishes that take out all the hard work for you.
 Stuffing isn't just good for stuffing birds with, this recipe tastes so much better on its own.

 This casserole is every bit of perfection.
 Delightfully and crunchy on the outer layer and gets softer as you dig your spoon into the dish.
 The fresh ingredients play a crucial role in making this dish full of flavor.